Placebo (Placebo album): Lyrics and themes

 Many of the songs on Placebo were written in 1995.
 Regarding the album's opening track "Come Home", Molko called it "punk pop for postponed suicides".
-"Teenage Angst" is about the emotions you feel as a teenager and want to have everything kept to yourself and create your own world, while Molko confusingly says "Bionic" is "about a robot fuck".
+"Teenage Angst" is about the emotions you feel as a teenager and want to have everything kept to yourself and create your own world, while Molko says "Bionic" is "about a robot fuck".

 The meaning of the album's fourth song "36 Degrees", either sexual preference or death, has caused debate among fans.
 Molko has stated the title is a play on words regarding the expression "cold blooded", as the average human body temperature is 37 °C (99 °F).
 Molko has stated the song's inspiration came from his fascination with skin texture and the warmth of other human bodies; moreover, he originally intended to call the album Body Politic.

 "Hang on to Your IQ" is about self-deprecation regarding intelligence.
 Molko has stated it is the most "story-like" song on the album: "The person [in the song] is having a breakdown about every physical and emotional thing they could feel."

 "Nancy Boy" differs from previous songs' themes about drugs, sex, gender confusion and bisexuality.

 The track "Lady of the Flowers" is influenced by Jean Genet's debut novel Our Lady of the Flowers which Genet wrote for his own entertainment whilst in prison.